Nest Stays

 activities

 The Central Pacific coast of Costa Rica is where the jungle meets the ocean, and that geography creates one of the most adventure-dense regions in the country.
-From the hills behind Jacó to the rivers that flow from the mountains to the sea, there’s no shortage of ways to get your blood pumping.
+From the hills behind Jacó to the rivers that flow from the mountains to the sea, there is no shortage of ways to get your blood pumping.
 This guide covers the main adventure activities available around Jacó, Los Sueños, and Herradura, with the practical details you need to actually book and prepare.

 Zipline and Canopy Tours